onap/vnfrqts-requirements/docs/Chapter8.rst

 “A YANG Data Model for System Management”.

-R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, “A YANG Data Model for SNMP Configuration”.
+R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, “A YANG Data Model for SNMP Configuration”, if Netconf used to configure SNMP engine.

 R-33946 The xNF **MUST** conform to the NETCONF RFC 4741, “NETCONF Configuration Protocol”.